Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Introduction

-In general we define cosmic voids as underdensities in the matter field.
-In practice, however, the formal definition depends strongly on how voids are extracted from galaxy catalogs.
-Some methods rely on a continuous density field and extract voids of arbitrary shape by merging underdense regions of the smoothed field (e.g. \citet{Platen2007}) or imposing spherical voids (e.g. \citet{Colberg2005}).
-Other methods use purely geometrical arguments to define voids from a discrete point distribution.
-The \textsc{Zobov} \citep{Neyrinck2008} void finder, defines voids using the Voronoi tessellation of the point space.
-In the present work, we use the Delaunay Triangulation Void findEr (\textsc{Dive}) \citep{Zhao2016} which defines voids as a subset of the circumspheres of the simplices resulting from the Delaunay Triangulation [DT]\citep{Delaunay1934} of the point space.
-This definition in particular, ensures that there are no galaxies within the spheres and poses no restrictions on the overlapping of spheres.
+In general, we define cosmic voids as underdensities in the matter field.
+In practice, however, the formal definition depends strongly on how voids are extracted from galaxy catalogues.
+Some methods rely on a continuous density field.
+They extract voids of arbitrary shape by merging underdense regions of the smoothed field (e.g. \citet{Platen2007}) or define strictly spherical voids (e.g. \citet{Colberg2005}).
+There are also methods using purely geometrical arguments to define voids from a discrete point distribution.
+For example, the \textsc{Zobov} \citep{Neyrinck2008} void finder, defines voids using the Voronoi tessellation of the point set.
+In the present work, we use the Delaunay Triangulation Void findEr (\textsc{Dive}) \citep{Zhao2016} which defines voids as a subset of the circumspheres of the simplices resulting from the Delaunay Triangulation \citep[DT;][]{Delaunay1934} of the point space.
+This definition in particular, ensures that there are no galaxies within the spheres and allows voids to overlap with each other.

 \citet{Zhao2016} identify two distinct sphere populations that can be distinguished by their radius $R$.
-Spheres with $R<R_c$ behave as voids-in-clouds \citep{Sheth2003} since they are located in matter-dense regions.
-Hence, they do not fit the ``underdensities in the field'' definition of a cosmic void.
-Large spheres ($R>R_c$) are located in predominantly underdense regions and behave as voids-in voids.
-These are considered cosmic voids in this work.
-As an example, \citet{Kitaura2016, Liang2016} have already observed the BAO signal in the sample of overlapping large spheres.
+Spheres smaller than a threshold radius ($R_c$) behave as voids-in-clouds \citep{Sheth2003} since they are predominantly located in matter-dense regions.
+Hence, they do not fit the `underdensities in the field' definition of a cosmic void.
+Large spheres ($R>R_c$) are located in underdense regions and behave as voids-in-voids.
+These are the cosmic voids with which \citet{Kitaura2016} and \citet{Liang2016} detected the BAO signal from cosmic voids for the first time.
+Through this work we will also consider the subsample of spheres with $R>R_c$ as cosmic voids.
+The $R_c$ quantity is obtained through the optimisation of the BAO signal (see \refsec{sec:gen-methods}).

-The possibility to have overlapping spheres greatly increases the ``void'' sample size and opens the possibility of BAO measurements that had been impossible on voids due to the limited number of objects \citep{Zhao2016}.
-Moreover, it has been shown that the void number density depends on the galaxy density \citep{Zhao2016} which would imply that the two sphere populations behave differently under such change, that is, the boundary between them changes too.
+The allowance of overlapping spheres greatly increases the `void' sample size and removing the overlapping voids has been shown to eliminate the BAO signal \citep{Kitaura2016}.
+Moreover, it has been observed that the void number density depends on the galaxy density \citep{Zhao2016} which implies that the sphere population and consequently the threshold $R_c$ will vary for tracers of different densities.